10 Steps to Winterizing a Vacant Home

 If you have turned off the electricity: Make sure battery-operated smoke detectors are in working order.

 - Schedule plowing for driveways and walkways for potential buyers.
 Nothing says “vacant house” more than a walkway that hasn’t been shoveled.
-Make sure buyers have safe, easy access into your home.
-If a buyer can’t easily park or get access to the home, it won’t sell.
+Make sure buyers, service workers and mail carriers have safe, easy access into your home.
+If a buyer can’t easily park or gain access to the home, it won’t sell.
 Shovel and salt your walkway and driveway on a regular basis.

 - Disconnect and drain outdoor hoses.